openknowledgebe/website/content/stories/20210112-partnership-communications-coordinator-at-hackyourfuture-belgium/index.md

 * Desk in our office at BeCentral
 * Flexibility about remote working (100% remote as long as obliged by the government)

-### Are you the one we’re looking for?
-Send us your resume and Cover Letter to jobs@openknowledge.be.
-The deadline is **Wednesday 29 January 2021, 22:00 GMT+1.** Short-listed candidates will be invited for the next steps of the selection process.
+Are you the one we’re looking for?

+Send us your CV and Cover Letter to jobs@openknowledge.be.
+The deadline is **Friday 29 January 2021, 22:00 GMT+1.** Short-listed candidates will be invited for the next steps of the selection process.

 Recruitment in response to this vacancy is not appreciated.

-\*HackYourFuture Belgium is part of the umbrella organization Open Knowledge Belgium vzw/asbl.
-Open Knowledge Belgium vzw/asbl does not and shall not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin, disability, marital status and sexual orientation in any of its activities or operations.
+\*Hack Your Future Belgium is part of the umbrella organization Open Knowledge Belgium vzw/asbl.
+Open Knowledge Belgium does not and shall not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin, disability, marital status and sexual orientation in any of its activities or operations.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, volunteers, and partners.
 When equally qualified, preference is given to the candidate who reinforces diversity at Open Knowledge Belgium.